2003 Stinkers Bad Movie Awards

-The 26th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 2004 to honour the worst films the film industry had to offer in 2003.
-The Cat in the Hat received the most nominations with twelve.
+The 26th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society on February 22, 2004, to honour the worst films the film industry had to offer in 2003.
+The Cat in the Hat received the most nominations with twelve, the most nominations in the awards' history.
 All nominees and winners, with respective percentages of votes for each category, are listed below.
 Dishonourable mentions are also featured for Worst Picture (56 total).